ollyisonit/krita-separate-brush-eraser/README.md

 ![](icon.jpg)

 Makes Krita treat the brush and eraser as if they’re separate tools.
 The brush and eraser keep track of presets, size, opacity, flow, etc separately.
 All added functions can be found under `Tools > Separate Brush and Eraser` in the shortcuts menu.
-- `Activate Eraser`: Turns the eraser on for the current tool and switches over to the current eraser preset
-- `Deactivate Eraser`: Turns the eraser off for the current tool and switches over to the current brush preset
-- `Toggle Eraser`: Toggles the eraser for the current tool without switching brush presets (default krita behavior)
-- `Switch to Brush`: Switches to the freehand brush tool in brush mode and activates the current brush preset
+- `Switch to Freehand Brush`: Switches to the freehand brush tool in brush mode and activates the current brush preset
-- `Switch to Eraser`: Switches to the freehand brush tool in erase mode and activates the current eraser preset
+- `Switch to Freehand Eraser`: Switches to the freehand brush tool in erase mode and activates the current eraser preset
+- `Activate Eraser Preset for Current Tool`: Activates eraser preset without switching tools.
+- `Activate Brush Preset for Current Tool`: Activates brush preset without switching tools
+- `Toggle Eraser Preset for Current Tool`: Toggles between brush and eraser presets without switching tools

-I’d suggest binding hotkeys to `Switch to Brush` / `Switch to Eraser`, they most closely mimic the behavior of other painting programs.
+I’d suggest binding hotkeys to `Switch to Freehand Brush` / `Switch to Freehand Eraser`, they most closely mimic the behavior of other painting programs.

 If you click the eraser in the top bar, the eraser will toggle on/off for the current tool without changing presets (ie. what Krita does by default).
 This is useful if you find yourself wanting to swap your current brush into erase mode in the normal Krita way.

-If you switch from the brush tool to another tool the eraser will automatically be deactivated unless you’re holding shift (this allows you to use the Photoshop-compatible shift-click for straight line shortcut).

 **Uses input adapter library from [shortcuts composer](https://github.com/wojtryb/Shortcut-Composer)**